mellowagain/Titan/README.md

 #### Donations

 Donations are appreciated.

+* Feel free to donate once in a lifetime to my PayPal `accounts \< at \> marcsteiner.me`.
-Feel free to become a Patreon on my [Patreon](https://www.patreon.com/marc3842h).
+* Feel free to become a monthly pledger on my [Patreon](https://www.patreon.com/marc3842h).

 ## License